vegaprotocol/documentation/docs/node-operators/how-to/maintain-multisig-contract.md

 rankingScore.previousStatus != VALIDATOR_NODE_STATUS_TENDERMINT
 ```

-A validator with the following ranking score values will have been *demoted* to a consensus validator and will need to be *removed* to the multisig control
+A validator with the following ranking score values will have been *demoted* to a consensus validator and will need to be *removed* from the multisig control
 ```
 rankingScore.status != VALIDATOR_NODE_STATUS_TENDERMINT
 rankingScore.previousStatus == VALIDATOR_NODE_STATUS_TENDERMINT